splunk/public-o11y-docs/infrastructure/monitor/azure.rst

 **Virtual machines**

-For virtual machines, Observability Cloud retrieves a subset of metadata about the instance, as well as custom metadata you specify for the instance.
+For virtual machines, Splunk Observability Cloud retrieves a subset of metadata about the instance, as well as custom metadata you specify for the instance.

 .. list-table::